janboddez/fstop/README.md

 php artisan key:generate
 ```

-By default, media uploads are stored in `fstop/storage/app/public`.
-To make them publicly available, create a symbolic link in `fstop/public`.
+By default, media uploads are stored in `storage/app/public`.
+To make them publicly available, create a symbolic link in `public`.
 ```
 php artisan storage:link
 ```